Coulomb drag in graphene/hBN/graphene moir\'e heterostructures

 The graphene-hBN-graphene moir\'{e} heterostructures used in this study were stacked by picking up multiple graphene and hBN layers alternatively~\cite{stackwang2013one} during which we aligned at least one of the graphene layers with hBN to form moir\'{e} patterns.
-The left panel of Fig.~\ref{fig:figure1}(a) shows a typical device structure with the top layer aligned with hBN, consisting of a top gold electrode as a top gate ($V_T$) to tune the $n_T$ and a highly-doped silicon substrate (not shown) as a back gate ($V_B$) to vary the $n_B$ independently (a classical Hall effect was used to estimate $n_{T,B}$ from $V_{T,B}$; see Supplemental Materials).
-Standard e-beam lithography, lift-off, and etching techniques were used to make a Hall bar geometry whose details can be found elsewhere~\cite{rao2023ballistic}.
-Fabricated devices were measured in cryogenic systems equipped with a superconducting magnet using a low-frequency lock-in technique in a current bias.
+The left panel of Fig.~\ref{fig:figure1}(a) shows a typical device structure with the top layer aligned with hBN, consisting of a top gold electrode as a top gate ($V_T$) to tune the $n_T$ and a highly-doped silicon substrate (not shown) as a back gate ($V_B$) to vary the $n_B$ independently (a classical Hall effect was used to estimate $n_{T,B}$ from $V_{T,B}$).
+Standard e-beam lithography, lift-off, and etching techniques were used to make a Hall bar geometry whose details can be found elsewhere (Fig. S1(a); see Supplemental Materials)~\cite{rao2023ballistic}.
+Fabricated devices were measured in cryogenic systems equipped with a superconducting magnet using a low-frequency lock-in technique in a current bias (1 $\mu$A, 17 Hz).
 To measure the $\rho_{drag}$, we drive $I_d$ through the top (bottom) graphene layer and measure a drag voltage $V_d$ at the bottom (top) layer as depicted in Fig.~\ref{fig:figure1}(a) for a top drive configuration.
-While measuring $V_d$, we have also simultaneously measured the local voltage drop across the drive layer parallel to $I_d$, $V_{top}=R_{top}\times I_d$ (or $V_{bot}=R_{bot}\times I_d$), to identify the position(s) of the DP(s) by synchronizing two lock-in amplifiers.
-As shown in Fig.~\ref{fig:figure1}(b), the local resistance measurement confirms the presence of the moir\'{e} potential in top graphene layer with $L_M=10.25$ nm at a twist angle of 0.94$^{\circ}$ and its absence in the bottom layer as intended.
+While measuring $V_d$, we have also simultaneously measured the local voltage drop across the drive layer parallel to $I_d$, $V_{top}=R_{top}\times I_d$ (or $V_{bot}=R_{bot}\times I_d$), to identify the position(s) of the DP(s) by synchronizing two lock-in amplifiers (see Fig. S1(b)).
+As shown in Fig.~\ref{fig:figure1}(b), the local resistivity measurement confirms the presence of the moir\'{e} potential in the top graphene layer with $L_M\approx14$ nm at a nearly zero twist angle and its absence in the bottom layer as intended.